Impacts of Climate Change on Mortality: An extrapolation of temperature effects based on time series data in France: Conclusion

 In this paper, we make the strong assumption that populations do not adapt to their local environment, which is debated in recent literature \citep{wu_temperature_2024}.
 Indeed, the number of deaths related to temperatures could decrease thanks acclimatization.
 This can result both from technology, e.g. improvement of house insulation, development of air conditioning, or by a physiological process, see \citet{anderheiden20} among others.
+The vulnerability of populations to low temperatures, influenced in particular by respiratory virus infections, also needs to be questioned in light of changes in acquired immunity and the duration of infection periods across different regions \citep{walkowiak_exploring_2024}.
 Furthermore, prevention and protection plans could be set up to alert and guide the population on how to behave in the face of heatwaves.
-Concrete actions like changing working hours, opening air-conditioned reception areas, distributing water in public transport, monitoring the most vulnerable at home, and limiting or prohibiting outdoor sports activities could also affect heat-related mortality.
+Concrete actions like raising awareness of population about heatwaves, changing working hours, opening air-conditioned reception areas, distributing water in public transport, monitoring the most vulnerable at home, and limiting or prohibiting outdoor sports activities could also affect heat-related mortality.
 Considering these acclimatization factors offers research perspectives to be explored in the construction of prospective scenarios.

 \paragraph{Supplementary material:} The results in this paper is obtained using $\mathtt{R}$.
 Supplementary material related to this paper can be found at \url{https://github.com/qguibert/mortalityheatwaves}.